EdZielinski/Project4Final/README.md

 * Python, Flask, JavaScript, JSON, Socket.IO, HTML5 and CSS will drive the application.
 Sqlite will manage the logins, cart registrations, and inventory tracking.
 * Implementation of Bootstrap 4’s mobile responsiveness allows the vendor carts to use their smart phones to communicate.
 * The vendor’s have a simple interface that communicates the total number of meals needed from the shop
-* When the inventory of coffee or sandwiches falls to a level where the vendor must order he does so through a simple ordering interface on their smart phone.
+* When the inventory of coffee or sandwiches falls to a level where the vendor must order they do so through a simple ordering interface on their smart phone.
 Both Coffee and Sandwiches are ordered to bring the cart back up to the highest inventory level.
 * Google's directions API is used to communicate to the vender for time of delivery.
 The use of this API is key to the communication system.
 A message displays to the vendor cart about arrival time.
 A countdown then displays on the vendor’s phone to track arrival time.
+The API information is located at https://developers.google.com/maps/documentation/directions/start
 * Once the delivery is made, the vendor marks it complete and the shop's inventory is marked as inventory sold.
-* The API information is located at https://developers.google.com/maps/documentation/directions/start
+* The address used to register the vednor or shop also uses the 'geocomplete()' package from Google to assure an address is picked from their map services.

 ## Key Components and Design